GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Ann Arbor, MI 48108
 {: .address}

-Not close to the workshop venue, but convenient to the freeway and offering a shuttle service. [`Discount details`](https://gptp-workshops.slack.com/files/U0U5V2QJ0/F9HEM7FE3/2018_Lodging_details)
+Not close to the workshop venue, but convenient to the freeway and offering a shuttle service.

 ### [Kensington Hotel](http://www.kcourtaa.com)